Vanished Girl - Chapter 1

 by Lakshmi Menon

-(This story is just published as a novel and will be in the bookstalls in October 2018.
-You can buy the book from the bookstores or for an advance copy please contact me.)
+(This novel is just published and is available in the bookstalls and online..
+You can buy the book from the bookstores or can contact me.)

 On a cloudy Friday evening, Akila, a young journalist intern, logged off her computer and rose from her seat with a printed copy of the day’s report in her hand.
 It was five-thirty p.m, an hour earlier than her shift ended.
 Her brown hand bag in one hand and the printed report in the other, she walked towards her superior’s cabin.